-- 1. Progressed to planning and lead teaching full time for a period of 20 days across all subject areas in collaboration with supervising practitioner using co-teaching strategies.
-Student teaching interns lead teach for all 66 days of their student teaching. - 2.
-Submitted, at minimum, five fully developed lesson plans to University Program Supervisors no less than twenty-four hours prior to each scheduled observation made by candidate's supervisor. - 3.
-Participated in, at minimum, reflective post conferences following each observation that includes the introductory expectation meeting, the midterm evaluation conference, and the final evaluation conference. - 4.
-Collaboratively created a learning environment that fosters student learning in accordance with the InTASC and ISTE Standards. - 5.
-Collaboratively designed lessons with supervising practitioner and taught lessons using instructional approaches and strategies aligned to the InTASC and ISTE Standards.
-These lessons will demonstrate mastery in the areas of planning, implementing effective teaching strategies, and assessing learning for all students, and will include targeted approaches for English Learners (ELs). - 6.
-Established relationships with students, families, and the school community in support of student learning, in accordance with InTASC standards. - 7.
-Developed a professional portfolio which demonstrates selected skills and competencies in the UA Teacher Candidate Midterm/Final Evaluation instrument.
+1. Progressed to planning and lead teaching full time for a period of 20 days across all subject areas in collaboration with supervising practitioner using co-teaching strategies.

+2. Submitted, at minimum, five fully developed lesson plan on to University Program Supervisors no less than twenty four hours prior to each scheduled observation made by candidate's supervisor.

+3. Participated in, at minimum, reflective post conferences following each observation that includes the introductory expectation meeting, the midterm evaluation conference and the final evaluation conference.

+4. Collaboratively created a learning environment that fosters student learning in accordance with the InTASC and ISTE Standards.

+5. Collaboratively designed lessons with supervising practitioner and taught lessons using instructional approaches and strategies aligned to the InTASC and ISTE Standards.
+These lessons will demonstrate mastery in the areas of planning, implementing effective teaching strategies, and assessing learning for monolingual and dual language students.

+6. Established relationships with students, families, and the school community in support of student learning, in accordance with InTASC standards.

+7. Developed a professional portfolio which demonstrates selected skills and competencies in the UA Teacher Candidate Midterm/Final Evaluation instrument.